binarycrayon/setupmac/README.md

 #### Uninstall

-If you want to undo all the changes that `setupmac` did, run
+Undo all the changes from this playbook

 ```
 start.sh uninstall